SolindekDev/Sonix/README.md

+### This was my first "operating system" it was so basic

 # Sonix OS

 This is a simple **x86_64 32bit operating system**. **Sonix** name is taken from my **username Solinde**k and **crossed it with Unix name**.
 Kernel is written in **C Programming** language but bootloader is written in **Netwide Assembly (NASM)**.